 - The Audit Committee met five times during the fiscal year.
-It met twice to inspect the Group's half-year and consolidated full-year financial statements and three times to inspect: - the allocation of goodwill, tax audits, valuation of stocks and other provisions; - changes in risk mapping and management procedures, the improvement of Group procedures on changing inventories and the definition of the various audit missions scheduled for fiscal year 2012/2013. - internal control procedures, the drafting of an internal audit charter that is in force since September 1, 2013; analysis of the principal risks presented in the annual report compared to the model proposed by KPMG in December 2012 to identify the communication practices on risk factors and management procedures associated with CAC 40 companies.
+It met twice to inspect the Group's half-year and consolidated full-year financial statements and three times to inspect: - the allocation of goodwill, tax audits, valuation of stocks and other provisions;

+- internal control procedures, the drafting of an internal audit charter that is in force since September 1, 2013; analysis of the principal risks presented in the annual report compared to the model proposed by KPMG in December 2012 to identify the communication practices on risk factors and management procedures associated with CAC 40 companies.